 Model Comparison by Features: Lennox Merit 16ACX versus Lennox Elite XC20

 The Elite XC20 is a model from Lennox’s mid-range air conditioner series.
 It has a SEER rating of 20, and the efficiency rating, design specifications, and tier mean it will be pricier than the Merit model.

 The XC20 also has a more advanced variable-speed compressor than the Merit 16ACX, so it’s quieter, more efficient, and promises steadier temperatures.
 It was also designated as one of the ENERGY STAR Most Efficient 2022, so there might be additional rebates it qualifies for.

 Another feature that the XC20 offers is a longer warranty than the Merit 16ACX: the XC20 automatically comes with a 10-year warranty for the compressor, and the five-year parts warranty can be extended to 10 upon registration.

 Finally, the XC20 has a decibel rating as low as 65, so it’s also quieter than the Merit 16ACX.

 Model Comparison by Tier: Lennox Merit 16ACX versus Lennox Merit 13ACX

-The Merit 13ACX is in the same tier as the Merit 16ACX, but it’s a much simpler and more basic air conditioner.
-For one thing, the 13ACX has a SEER rating of 13, which means it can’t qualify for ENERGY STAR certification.
+The Merit 13ACX is in the same entry-level tier as the Merit 16ACX, but it’s a much simpler and more basic air conditioner.
+For one thing, the 13ACX has a SEER rating of 13 and doesn’t qualify for ENERGY STAR certification.
 It also has a less efficient and noisier single-stage compressor.